 If you choose to obtain your double degree with Karlsruhe University of Applied Sciences (HsKA), you may qualify for one of four $9,000 fellowships from FEAS.
 For more information, visit FEAS’s International Double Degree page.

 Stalin Boctor Award

-Valued at $4000, the Stalin Boctor Graduating Student Award is given to a full-time FEAS master’s student who has demonstrated financial need, as well as academic excellence in their fourth year of undergraduate studies.
-Applications for the award will open in fall 2020.
-Application guidelines will become available closer to this date.
+Valued at $4,000, the Stalin Boctor Graduating Student Award is given to a full-time FEAS master’s student who has demonstrated financial need, as well as academic excellence in their fourth year of undergraduate studies.
+For more information on selection criteria and how to apply, visit the Stalin Boctor Award page.

 RSU Graduate Travel Grant